 How easy is this?
-Attach a pre-tied string of feathers to your shockleader, add a lead at the end… and you’re set to go.
+Attach a pre-tied string of feathers to your shockleader, add a lead at the end (see our best fishing weights guide to help you choose) and you’re set to go.

-Here’s how you use mackeral feathers once they’re attached, along with a lead for casting weight…
+Here’s how you use mackerel feathers once they’re attached, along with a lead for casting weight:

 A full string of mackerel will give you a scrap, especially when they near the shallows and all try swimming off in different directions!

 How do you keep your gear safe when fishing in saltwater?

 Salt left on your gear will quickly corrode any metal components and can ruin favourite reels in no time at all.